DanielPDWalker/pdf_to_csv_script/README.md

 ## Installing and Using this script

 First make sure you have python3 on your system.
+If not go to (python.org)[https://www.python.org/] and install it.

+Make sure you add it to your path!

 ### Create a new python virtual environment.